3 Easy Recipes for Tasty Japanese Wafu Steak Sauce

 3 Easy Wafu Steak Sauce Recipes

-Among these elements, I think the sauce is the key to making the Japanese-style beef steak delicious, so finally I will introduce 3 easy and tasty Wafu steak sauce recipes from the following Japanese websites.
+Among these elements, I think the sauce is the key to making the Japanese-style beef steak delicious, so last I will introduce 3 easy and tasty Wafu steak sauce recipes from the following Japanese websites.

 Kikkoman is a leading Japanese seasoning maker well-known for its soy sauce (Amazon.com).
 On the official website, the company recommends mixing their soy sauce and Mirin sweet cooking rice wine in the ratio of 1 : 1 to make steak sauce.